cacarle/PersonalWebsiteBackend/README.md

 If you just want to deploy one revision of your server to GCP Run and update it manually then steps 2-5 of this [Google Dev Codelab](https://codelabs.developers.google.com/codelabs/cloud-run-deploy/#0) are most of what's needed to get set up before pointing the service to your domain.
 This approach assumes that you have a GitHub repository that you can `git clone` to get the files into Cloud Shell.
 If you don't have one or are having trouble working with a private one, another way could be to install the GCP SDK on your computer and feed local files to GC Build or even setting up a bucket and uploading the files to that so you can access them in the GC Console (I haven't tried out these ways but it's what I would do if this didn't work).

-I chose to set up continuous deployment from GitHub when creating the service so that once the connected repository is updated it will trigger a new build process in the cloud and automatically deploy it.
+I set up a build trigger so that every time I make a push to the repository it creates a build.
 This can be done in a matter of minutes on the GCP web portal.
 Before doing this I created an organization with the website domain which in turn creates a new account that I set up with the email that I created for the domain.
 You also need to set up a Cloud Identity, activate billing (I used the their free $300 trial), and manage some permissions like so:

 ![GCP Permissions](repository-sources/gcp_deploy_permissions.png)